AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

             * **Mailto**

-              Enter the email address(es) that the form is to sent to.
+              Enter one or more email addresses that the form is sent to.

             * **CC**

-              Enter the CC email address(es).
+              Enter one or more CC email addresses.

             * **BCC**

-              Enter the BCC email address(es).
+              Enter one or more BCC email addresses.

             * **Subject**